- WHERE TO ARMADILLOS NEST?

-- ARMADILLO FOOD
+- WHAT DO ARMADILLO EAT?

 - ARMADILLO LIFE CYCLE

-- PERSISTENT ARMADILLO PROBLEM
+- HOW TO HANDLE A PERSISTENT ARMADILLO PROBLEM

 Armadillos are attracted to tasty fruit which may be found in a garden or compost pile.
 Once they start coming around, expect them to return every night as they are mostly nocturnal.
 They like to establish “runs” where they will travel every night expecting to find food.
 These same “runs” can be used against them and will be discussed later in the article.

 Armadillos also love grubs turf worms.
 Lawns which are left untended will often develop beetle grub populations which will certainly attract armadillos from far and wide.
 Earthworms are another food source they like and either grubs or worms can be found by digging up sod, raking away leaves, moving carefully laid wood chips or bark, or simply digging frantically until such food is found.
 Either way, the mess they leave is typically aggravating, damaging and never ending.

 ARMADILLO LIFE CYCLE ^

 Armadillos mate in the fall and have their young around February or March.
 Almost every litter will have identical quadruplets.
 These miniature adults are ready to walk, swim and behave much like their parents.
 By the end of the summer, they too will be wreaking havoc in the neighborhood if allowed to keep growing their local numbers.

 HOW TO CONTROL A LOCAL ARMADILLO PROBLEM ^